BuddhaBob/erasmus-sds/README.md

 Good luck in your studies!!!

 ## Development Work done so far
-Below will be a list of the software functionalities, and which team member worked in their development.
+Below will be a list of the software functionalities, divided by team member worked in their development.

+Dias Antayev:
+ - Creation of the html version of the learning agreement layout.

+Hakan Duran:
+ - Creation of the design of the forms used to input the information of the user.

+Tomás Taborda:
+ - Creating the database;
+ - Filling the database with Courses and Faculties of Politechnika Poznanska;
+ - Creating the base MVC structure;
+ - Creation of the several views and forms used to receive the information of the user;
+ - Integration of the html version of the learning agreement layout (filling the fields with the inputs provided by the user).